sendinblue/APIv3-csharp-library/docs/ContactsApi.md

             var apiInstance = new ContactsApi();
             var email = email_example;  // string | Email address (urlencoded) of the contact
+            var startDate = 2013-10-20;  // DateTime? | Mandatory if endDate is used.
+Starting date (YYYY-MM-DD) of the statistic events specific to campaigns.
+Must be lower than equal to endDate (optional) var endDate = 2013-10-20;  // DateTime? | Mandatory if startDate is used.
+Ending date (YYYY-MM-DD) of the statistic events specific to campaigns.
+Must be greater than equal to startDate (optional)

             try
             {
-                // Get the campaigns statistics for a contact GetContactCampaignStats result = apiInstance.GetContactStats(email);
+                // Get email campaigns' statistics for a contact GetContactCampaignStats result = apiInstance.GetContactStats(email, startDate, endDate);
                 Debug.WriteLine(result);
             }
             catch (Exception e)